 The simple answer is, yes.
-Your agent can take less commission should they so choose.
+Your real estate agent can take less commission should they so choose.
 Just as the listing price is negotiable, so is your agent’s commission, but, there will be reasons your agent may not be comfortable taking less commission.

 What Is The Average Commission Rate In Toronto?

 Will Paying My REALTOR® Less Affect My Services?

 As a seller, when you hire a REALTOR® and pay them for their time and services, holding open houses, and the marketing and exposure of your home including:

 - Professional photography and videography (360° virtual tour)